josebianchi7/SMS-Alert/README.md

 URL: https://economic-rainy-numeric.glitch.me/sms-alert

+See example of code from Glitch in app.js in this directory.

 Example call to request microservice to send data to a phone number (using Python):

 1. Import necessary library modules, store URL for where to send data, have data with a route and phone number to send.